SAMCG14/StarshipLaunchExpansion/README.md

 When Starship Stuff V1.0 is released, this mod will be founded on KSP forums and eventually in CKAN.

-ONLY STARSHIP ORBITAL PAD IS AVAILABLE, OTHER PARTS WILL BE ADDED EVENTUALLY, SEE MY ROADMAP DOWN.

 ChangeLog:

 BETA v0.1 (Released 1/05/21)